 Clarity comes from organized data

-When clubs centralize splits, notes, maturation status, and historical comparisons, context is always one click away.
-Coaches defend decisions with evidence, swimmers understand what “good” means for them, and parents follow the story without speculation.
+When clubs centralize meet results, personal bests, evolution charts, and standards comparisons, context is always one click away.
+Coaches defend decisions with evidence, swimmers understand what "good" means for them, and parents follow the story without speculation.
 Data-driven clarity replaces assumptions with shared reality.

 Conclusion